-While referrals have been higher than expected, referral rates from individual practices and health professionals have varied significantly and some link workers appear to be more successful than others in generating referrals.
-For the Ways to Wellness team, having an information system that allows them to see, discuss and address these variations is critical.
+While referrals have been higher than expected, referral rates from individual practices and health professionals have varied significantly and some link workers appear to be more successful than others in generating

 Social prescribing by link workers embedded in primary care.
 Ways to Wellness contracts 4 service providers wto deliver the service.